Ballet Rogue presents 'The Nutcracker'

 "The moment the curtain comes down the next year begins," Hyrst said.

-This year, 70 local dancers, age 7 to 77, and six additional guest artists will comprise the 2009 "Nutcracker" cast.
-In September, the dancers began rehearsing for the show and began fittings for new costumes prepared by Nancy Eledge.
+This year, 70 local dancers, age 7 to 77, and six additional guest artists comprise the 2009 Nutcracker cast.
+In September, the dancers began rehearsing for the show and began fittings for new costumes prepared by Nanci Eledge.

-The ladies and children will be dressed in Victorian 1860s garb, while the men will wear tuxedos, Hyrst said.
+The ladies and children will be dressed in Victorian garb while the men will wear tuxedos, Hyrst said.

 "I tell the dancers that not everybody that comes to the ballet loves the ballet ... but when they leave they have to love the ballet," Hyrst said.

 Six guest artists will share the stage this year with Ballet Rogue's dancers.
-Portland's BodyVox dancers Melissa Framiglio, as the Sugarplum Fairy, and Scott Trumbo, as her cavalier, will dance the Sugarplum pas de deux.
-Hannah Bontragger, executive director of Ballet Fantastique, will perform as the Snow Queen, and Russell Capps of Washington State Ballet will perform as her cavalier, in the Snow pas de deux.
-Also of Ballet Fantastique, Leanne Mizzonie will dance in Spanish, and Southern Oregon University's Nikolas Horietes will play the soldier in the first party scene.
+Portland's BodyVox dancers Melissa Framiglio as the Sugarplum Fairy, and Scott Trumbo as her cavalier will dance the Sugarplum pas de deux.
+Hannah Bontrager, executive director of Ballet Fantastique, will perform as the Snow Queen, and Russell Capps of Washington State Ballet will perform as her cavalier, in the Snow pas de deux.
+Also of Ballet Fantastique, Leanne Mizzoni will dance in Spanish, and Southern Oregon University's Nikolas Horaites will play the soldier in the first party scene.

-This year returning company veteran dancers include Sarah Avery-Meyer, who has performed "The Nutcracker" for 10 years; Laura Eledge, 8 years; and Kayla Garrett, 10 years.
-Junior company dancers who have performed for about seven years include Emma Dauterman, Caroline Eledge, John Fiore, Baylee Toney and Janhna Thompson.
+This year returning company veteran dancers include Sarah Avery-Meyers, who has performed "The Nutcracker" for 10 years; Laura Eledge, eight years; and Kayla Garrett, 10 years.
+Junior company dancers who have performed for about seven years include Emma Dauterman, Caroline Eledge, John Fiore, Baylee Toney and Jahna Thompson.

 Six-year veteran Madison Hogan will perform as Clara.

 While Ballet Rogue and the Hyrst family will command the stage, Le Cirque Centre aerialists will be dancing in the air above.
-Aerialists will perform as mice in the Growing Tree Scene and as snowflakes in the Snow Scene, as well as in the Apotheosis.
+Aerialists will perform as mice in the growing-tree scene and as snowflakes in the snow scene as well as in the apotheosis.
+The aerialists will demonstrate a nearly weightless grace as they spin, twist, balance and maneuver through the air on aerial fabric and hoops.

-"They will bring a fresh element and an element of surprise ... and make it unforgettable for the audience and memorable for my last production," she said.
+"They will bring a fresh element and an element of surprise ... and make it unforgettable for the audience and memorable for my last production," Hyrst said.

 Tickets are $18 for all seats Friday evening; $27, $25 and $22 for all Saturday and Sunday shows.